isovector/certainty-by-construction/src/book/Chapter4-Decidability.lagda.md

-What we have done thus far is show that there exist things called binary search trees, and we have given a definition of what properties we mean when we say something is---or isn't---a binary search tree.
-This is a great start, prescriptively speaking, but this is not exactly where most computer science textbooks go when they discuss BSTs.
+What we have done thus far is show that there exist things called binary search trees, and we have given a definition of what properties we mean when we say something is or isn't a binary search tree.
+This is a great start---prescriptively speaking---but this is not exactly where most computer science textbooks go when they discuss BSTs.
 Instead, they immediately dive into the meat of "what can you do with a BST."

-Insertion is something you can do with a BST, and lest we be left behind by the traditional pedagogical material, let's now turn our discussion to insertion.
-The algorithm is easy enough---if the tree is empty, add a leaf.
+*Insertion* is something you can do with a BST, and lest we be left behind by the traditional pedagogical material, let's turn our discussion in that direction.
+The algorithm is easy enough---if the tree is `ctor:empty`, add a `ctor:leaf`.
 Otherwise, compare the value you'd like to insert with the value at the root.
 If they're equal, you're done.
-Otherwise, recursively insert the value into the correct of the subtree.
+Otherwise, recursively insert the value into the correct subtrees.

-The implicit claim here is that this algorithm preserves the `type:IsBST` invariant, but that is never explicitly pointed out.
+The implicit claim here is that this algorithm preserves the `type:IsBST` invariant, but that is never explicitly stated.
 For the record, this algorithm *does* indeed preserve the `type:IsBST` invariant.
-However, this poses some challenges for us, since in order to show this we must necessarily derive a proof, which is going to depend on a proof that we picked the correct subtree to recurse on.
+However, this poses some challenges for us, since in order to show this we must necessarily derive a proof, which is going to recursively depend on a proof that inserted into the correct subtree.

 What we have to work with thus far is only the fact that `type:_<_` is decidable.
 But if we were to work directly with the decidability `type:_<_`, our algorithm would need to first check whether `a < x`, and if it isn't, check that `x < a`, and if it isn't check that `x ≡ y`, and if *that isn't,* well then we definitely have a problem.
 This doesn't sound like an enjoyable experience though; as we have seen above, every invocation of decidability doubles the amount of work we need to do, since we need to use the proof or show a subsequent contradiction.

 Instead, we can generalize the idea of decidability to a *trichotomy*, which is the idea that exactly one of three choices must hold.
 From this perspective,